stracquadaniolab/stracquadaniolab.github.io/people-gstracquadanio.md

 ##### Academic positions

+* 11/2016 - current. **Lecturer in Computer Science and Artificial Intelligence**.
+School of Computer Science and Electronic Engineering and Institute for Analytics and Data Science.
+**University of Essex**.

 * 07/2014 - 09/2016. **Postdoctoral Fellow**.
 Ludwig Institute for Cancer Research, Nuffield Dept. of Clinical Medicine. **University of Oxford**.
 Advisor: Prof Gareth Bond